How I Made

-If you are interested in retiring wealthy, as I have, read Born To Be Rich and begin aquiring the wealth that has always belonged to you.
+If you are interested in retiring wealthy, as I have, read Born To Be Rich and begin acquiring the wealth that has always belonged to you.
 Most anyone can have fun becoming wealthy by simply following a few simple guidelines.
-For example, if you like to read (including comics) why not turn your passion into an endeaver that will end up placing great wealth in your pockets?
+For example, if you like to read (including comics) why not turn your passion into an endeavor that will end up placing great wealth in your pockets?
 Purchasing comic books at low prices can be that beginning.
 It worked for me and it can work for you too.

 Browse this site

 often, correspond with Reynold Jay, and shop for the comics and music that will